metulah/pm/GUIDELINES.md

 - [ ] Tests written and passing
 - [ ] Task status updated in PM tool
 - [ ] No unaddressed scope changes

+## Database Schema Changes

+1.  **Caution:** Exercise caution when modifying the database schema (`pm/storage/db.py`).
+Changes can be hard to revert and may affect existing data.
+2.  **Backups:** Before attempting any schema migration or potentially destructive schema change, ensure a reliable **backup strategy** is in place or that the current data is expendable.
+3.  **Migrations:** SQLite has limited support for altering existing constraints.
+Migrations often involve renaming the old table, creating a new table with the correct schema, copying data, and dropping the old table.
+Plan these steps carefully.